thomasjburton/DMS_fiber_photometry/MATLAB_scripts/README.md

 <br />
 <br />
-Parts of this script are adapted from:
+Parts of these scripts are adapted from:

     https://www.tdt.com/docs/sdk/offline-data-analysis/offline-data-matlab/licking-bout-epoc-filtering/